tom-james-watson/Emote/README.md

 ### Packaging for Flatpak

-Ensure you have `flatpak-builder` and the GNOME SDK installed:
+Ensure you have `flatpak-builder`, the GNOME SDK, and `flatpak-pip-generator` installed:

 ```bash
 make flatpak-install
 ```

-Re-generate pip requirements if they have changed:
+Re-generate the `flatpak/python3-requirements.json` if the dependencies in the `Pipfile` have changed:

 ```bash
 make flatpak-requirements